Testing the Predictions of Surprisal Theory in 11 Languages: Discussion

-In light of this, the stability observed in our results is rather remarkable.
+In light of this, the stability observed in our results testing the surprisal hypothesis is rather remarkable.
 Across language families and model types, we observe essentially consistent results, in terms of the predictive power of the models, the effect size associated with surprisal, as well as for the shape of the surprisal--reading-time relationship.
 Focusing first on predictive power, we find a relatively tight range of \dll values associated with surprisal.
 For example, for gaze duration and mGPT, all \dll values fall between $0.012$ and $0.040$.
 Indeed, across languages and models, we find relatively little variance in the predictive power of surprisal.
-Turning to the effect size of surprisal, we observe a millisecond-per-bit tradeoff that falls between $2-4$ ms/bit for every language (See Figure \ref{fig:coeffs}).
-The previous estimate of $3.75$ ms of slowdown per bit of surprisal reported in \citet{smith2013effect} for English falls well within this range (though note that this previous work used $n$-gram surprisals, which will generally be higher than the neural LM surprisals we use here due to the minimal contextual evidence that $n$-gram models are able to incorporate into their predictions).
-We take these results as suggesting that humans may have stable crosslinguistic preferences for comprehension information-rate.
-This is consistent with previous work that has observed crosslinguistic consistency in the rate of information during speech production \citep{pellegrino2011cross, coupe2019different}, as well as tradeoffs between the information content of a word and the time taken to produce it \citep{pimentel-etal-2021-surprisal}.\footnote{Our results are not necessarily consistent with a universal channel \textit{capacity}, or an information rate above which comprehension cannot be sustained.
-A channel capacity could explain Uniform Information Density effects, or the tendency to spread information out uniformly over a sentence, presumably at or near the channel capacity \citep{jaeger2006speakers, frank2008speaking, meister2021revisiting}.
-However, as pointed out in \citet{smith2013effect}, such effects require a super-linear surprisal / reading time relationship, which we do not observe empirically.\looseness=-1}
+Turning to the effect size of surprisal, we observe a millisecond-per-bit trade-off that falls between 2--4 ms/bit for every language (See Figure \ref{fig:coeffs}).
+The previous estimate of $3.75$ ms of slowdown per bit of surprisal reported in \citet{smith2013effect} for English falls well within this range (though note that this previous work used surprisal estimates derived from an $n$-gram model, which will generally be higher than surprisal estimates derived from large neural language models such as the ones we consider in this study).
+We take these results to suggest that humans may have stable crosslinguistic preferences for the rate at which they process information during reading, i.e., not greater than 4 milliseconds per bit of information.
+This is consistent with previous work that has observed crosslinguistic consistency in the rate of information during speech production \citep{pellegrino2011cross, coupe2019different}, as well as trade-offs between the information content of a word and the time taken to produce it \citep{pimentel-etal-2021-surprisal}.\footnote{Our results are not necessarily consistent with a universal channel \emph{capacity}, or an information rate above which comprehension cannot be sustained.
+A channel capacity could explain uniform information density effects, or the tendency to spread information out uniformly over a sentence, presumably at or near the channel capacity \citep{jaeger2006speakers, frank2008speaking, meister2021revisiting}.
+However, as pointed out in \citet{smith2013effect}, such effects require a superlinear surprisal link hypothesis, which we do not observe empirically.\looseness=-1}\looseness=-1